ITU-DASYALab/Exquisitor/README.md

 # Exquisitor

-Exquisitor is a large scale interactive learning approach, and is capable of interacting with multimedia collections with 100+ million items in less than 0.3 seconds using modest hardware resources.
+Exquisitor is a large scale multimodal interactive learning approach.
+It uses an approximate high-dimensional index with a linear SVM classifier to facilitate rapid interactive feedback rounds for very large collections using modest computing resources.

 ```
 @inproceedings{khan2020interactive,